Boulder Park Bench Scribed to Stone

-Our benches are built for comfort, heft, and good looks.
-A marriage between wood and stone, the Boulder Bench was originally designed for a series of parks on flooded land that FEMA built in the wake of Hurricane Irene in 2011.
+Our park benches are built for comfort, heft, and good looks.
+A marriage between wood and stone, the Boulder Park Bench was originally designed for a series of parks on flooded land that FEMA built in the wake of Hurricane Irene in 2011.
 We were grateful to be a part of that recovery, and continue to offer these benches as places to rest or socialize.
 Built as a single unit, our benches are ready to be set in place, where they will stay put for many years.
 Read on for more details.

 Specifications and Installation